hasankurban/ws/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Machine Learning
-- Data Mining
-- Data Science
-- Data Analytics
-- Artificial Intelligence
+- Machine Learning, Data Mining, Data Science, Artificial Intelligence
-- Computer Science
-- Big Data
-- Computational Science
-- Teaching and Learning

 # Education to show in About widget
 education: